rhobs/observability-operator/README.md

   `go run ./cmd/operator/... --kubeconfig <path-to-kubeconfig>`

 **TIP**: Using `fd` and `entr` to automatically build and run operator can come handy.
-E.g the following re-runs operator when any of the `.go` files change.
+E.g. the following re-runs operator when any of the `.go` files change.

  ```sh
   fd .go$ -- cmd pkg |